 Stock Comparison

-In this section, I will present a comparative analysis of ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS), focusing on their weekly stock price dynamics and significant movements over the past year.
+In this section, I will analyze the weekly stock price movements of ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS) over the past year, highlighting key price dynamics and trading behaviors.

 Trend Analysis

-MicroVision, Inc. (MVIS) MVIS has faced a more severe decline, with a -65.53% change over the past year, also categorizing it as a bearish trend.
-The stock’s volatility is lower, with a standard deviation of 0.42.
-The price has fluctuated between a high of 2.66 and a low of 0.82.
-In the recent analysis period from September 14, 2025, to November 30, 2025, the stock has further decreased by -19.56%, reinforcing the bearish outlook but indicating a deceleration in its downward movement.
+MicroVision, Inc. (MVIS) MVIS has faced a more severe downturn, with a price change of -64.59% over the past year, categorizing it firmly in a bearish trend.
+This stock has also shown deceleration in its price movements, having fluctuated between a high of 2.66 and a low of 0.82.
+More recently, the stock has declined by -17.38% from September 14, 2025, to November 30, 2025.
+With a standard deviation of 0.42, MVIS demonstrates lower volatility compared to ON, but the significant negative price movement indicates a challenging market position.

 Analyst Opinions